19.09.2014 | Updated: 27.03.2023 | Health Strategy

 Or we can consider ‘Personally Identifiable Information’ from data published by healthcare professionals.
-For example, as in this case we might analyse conversation by role, to identify particular topics of interest to individual role such as nurses compared with bariatric surgeons.
+For example, we might analyse conversation by role, to identify particular topics of interest to individual roles such as nurses compared with bariatric surgeons.

 We can also analyse data over time, to understand how any of the other dimensions is changing.
-In this example we analysed healthcare professionals talking about a particular pharmaceutical company’s products over time, and we see a couple of big spikes in volume.
-Then we looked at the role types who were most active during these spikes which helped us understand the significance of the data during the events that caused the spikes.
+We can analyse healthcare professionals talking about a particular pharmaceutical company’s products over time.
+If there are big spikes in volume, we can dissect these.
+We can look at the role types who were most active during these spikes which helps to understand the significance of the data during the events that caused the spikes.

 To get started, think about these areas: Where will you find data you can analyse?
 It may be closer than you think.
 And think about the four dimensions you could use to analyse the data – language; location; personally identifiable information; time.